mniebling/sous-chef/README.md

 Other useful commands:

-`npm run build`: Builds the entire app with Tauri, writing binaries to `/src-tauri/target/release`.
+`npm run build`: Builds the entire app with Tauri, writing binaries to `/src-tauri/target`.

+Note: this build command creates a "universal" macOS binary, meaning it can run on Intel or Apple Silicon Macs.
+The appropriate Rust target has to be installed to successfully compile.
+Most likely, you're building on an Apple Silicon Mac, in which case you'll need to run: `rustup target add x86_64-apple-darwin`.